Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models

 Understanding the relationship between brain activity and the characteristics of external stimuli, commonly known as ``neural decoding" \citep{kamitani2005decoding} or identifying ``neural representations," \citep{kriegeskorte2019peeling} is fundamental to advancing neuroscience.
-In the last three decades, the development and continuous improvement of functional magnetic resonance imaging (fMRI) allowed researchers to map spatial patterns of activity at the level of millimeter-cubed ``voxels" onto patterns of stimuli to understand where in the brain information about different stimuli characteristics is held.
-The majority of this research has focused on mapping representations of visual stimuli onto the visual cortex with increasing success~\cite{kamitani2005decoding,takagi2023high,chen2023seeing,scotti2024reconstructing}.The field of visual decoding has progressed steadily in terms of the accuracy with which stimuli can be predicted based on brain activity.
-Still, the pace of this progress has sped up with the recent improvements in machine learning and deep learning methods that can identify more complex relationships between visual activity and visual stimuli~\citep{chen2023seeing,scotti2024reconstructing,takagi2023high,ozcelik2023natural}.
-While recent advances in neural decoding have significantly enhanced the ability of models to reconstruct visual stimuli from neural activities in the \textit{visual cortex}, these models predominantly excel at capturing basic, low-level visual features such as edges, textures, and other pixel-wise attributes~\citep{kamitani2005decoding,beliy2019voxels}.
-Yet, they struggle to decode the semantics of visual input~\cite{chen2023seeing}, which is crucial for the understanding of the \textit{visual experience}.
+In the last three decades, the development and continuous improvement of functional magnetic resonance imaging (fMRI) has allowed researchers to map spatial patterns of activity at the level of millimeter-cubed ``voxels" onto patterns of stimuli to discern how specific information is encoded.
+The majority of research has focused on mapping representations of visual stimuli onto the visual cortex with increasing success~\cite{kamitani2005decoding,takagi2023high,chen2023seeing,scotti2024reconstructing,xia2024umbrae}.